wints/documentation/ingredients/sdk_links/creating_links.md

 Lastly, create the link by referencing the universal object.

 {% highlight java %}
-branchUniversalObject.generateShortUrl(context, linkProperties, new BranchLinkCreateListener() {
+branchUniversalObject.generateShortUrl(this, linkProperties, new BranchLinkCreateListener() {
     @Override
     public void onLinkCreate(String url, BranchError error) {
         if (error == null) {